soniahays/css-grid-systems-explained/README.md

 # css-grid-systems-explained
 ## The project
-Break down in a visually appealing way the basic principles of a CSS grid systems.
+Break down in a visually appealing way the basic principles of a CSS grid system.
 Used Google material design as an inspiration for the UI.

 ## Before you begin